tomkooij/modelleertaal/README.md

      t = t + dt
      als h < 400 dan k = 0.6 * (400 - h) eindals
      als h < 350 dan k = 30 eindals

-Extensions to the language:
-CoachTaal (and Pascal) use ':=' as the assign keyword.
-We also allow '=' because our textbook and exams use '='.
-Use '==' for comparison.
-C/Java style comments are allowed
 ```

 This was originally based on git://github.com/zaach/zii-jsconf2010-talk.git